vargaae/multi-micro-store-24/README.md

 Features/Structure:

-- 🚀React APP -> Redux for State Management,
+- 🚀React APP -> Redux for State Management + Redux-Persist for Persistance,
 - 🚀STORE SERVICE: API and Database for products with headless CMS: Strapi and PostgreSQL database,
 - 🚀SHOP SERVICE: Database for products with Firebase,
 - 🚀AUTHENTICATION/USER SERVICE - USER SLICE,